Robert Kent (quarterback)

-Robert Kent (born October 6, 1980) is an American football quarterback.
-He played college football at Jackson State.
-He has also been a member of the Tennessee Titans, Montreal Alouettes, Birmingham/Alabama Steeldogs, Lubbock Renegades, Toronto Argonauts, Oklahoma City Yard Dawgz, Abilene Ruff Riders, Houston Stallions, Corpus Christi Fury, San Antonio Talons, St. Louis Attack, Texas Revolution, Dallas Marshals, Monterrey Steel, Massachusetts Pirates, and Duke City Gladiators.
-He also was the head coach of the Duke City Gladiators in the Indoor Football League (IFL) for the remainder of the 2021 season.
+Robert Kent (born October 6, 1980) is an American professional football quarterback.
+He played college football for the Jackson State Tigers.
+He has been a member of the Tennessee Titans, Montreal Alouettes, Birmingham/Alabama Steeldogs, Lubbock Renegades, Toronto Argonauts, Oklahoma City Yard Dawgz, Abilene Ruff Riders, Houston Stallions, Corpus Christi Fury, San Antonio Talons, St. Louis Attack, Texas Revolution, Dallas Marshals, Monterrey Steel, Massachusetts Pirates, Richmond Roughriders, Duke City Gladiators, North Texas Bulls, and San Antonio Gunslingers.
+He also was the head coach of the Duke City Gladiators in the Indoor Football League (IFL) for part of the 2021 season.

-Early years
+Early life

 Kent played high school football for the Gentry High School Rams of Indianola, Mississippi.
 He earned All-State honors as a senior, throwing for 2,883 yards and 30 touchdowns.
 He also lettered in track, basketball and tennis.

 College career

 Kent was a four-year starter at quarterback for the Jackson State Tigers of Jackson State University.
 In 45 games, he completed 825 of 1539 passes for 11,797 yards, 104 touchdowns and 58 interceptions, averaging 262.16 yards per game.
 His 11,797 yards passing ranked fourth in NCAA Division I-AA history.
 Kent was a finalist for the Conerly Trophy in 2002.
 He participated in the final Blue–Gray Football Classic in 2003.